 Add one tablespoon of the antiseptic to one gallon of water, then use the solution to rinse the wound with your syringe.

-Iodine can be used during the cleaning process too.
+If you are wondering what to put on a cat’s wound, iodine can be used during the cleaning process too.

 It is not as effective as chlorhexidine at cleaning wounds, but you are more likely to have a plain old bottle of iodine laying around the house than to have a chlorhexidine solution.

 Create a 50/50 iodine and water mixture to use the iodine as a rinse.